Moses S. Beach: Later life

 Beach lived in Columbia Heights, Brooklyn, from 1851 to 1888, at which point he retired to Peekskill, New York.
 He served in the New York State Assembly as a Democrat, representing Kings County 2nd District, in 1858.
+He became a board director of the Brooklyn Fire Insurance Company on Court Street, next to Brooklyn Borough Hall.

 In 1845, Beach married Chloe Buckingham.
-They had two sons and three daughters, including artist Emma Beach Thayer, who married to naturalist Abbott Handerson Thayer, a pioneer of military camouflage.
+They had two sons and three daughters, including artist Emma Beach Thayer, who married to naturalist Abbott Handerson Thayer, a pioneer of military camouflage and member of the Thayer family.
 His son Charles Yale Beach was a manufacturer and real estate investor, with holdings in New Haven and Bridgeport, and was a correspondent of Mark Twain.
-He was also a student in Philosophy at Yale, and supported Elihu Root's investigation of Captain Duncan.
+He was also a student in philosophy at Yale, and supported Elihu Root's investigation of Captain Duncan.

 Beach was treasurer of the Working Woman's Protective Union for the first 30 years of its existence.
-He was a deacon and trustee of Plymouth Church, superintendent of its Sunday school, and a close friend of its pastor, Henry Ward Beecher, an ardent abolitionist.
+He was a deacon and trustee of Plymouth Church, which was at the forefront of the anti-slavery movement during the mid-19th century.
+He was also superintendent of its Sunday school, and a close friend of its pastor, Henry Ward Beecher, an ardent abolitionist.
 The Beecher family were great friends of the Beaches, being neighbors in Brooklyn, and are featured in the Pulitzer book The Most Famous Man in America.

 The families were also living next to each other at Peekskill, New York, as Beach followed his friend Henry Beecher and bought land next to his farm on the Beecher-McFadden Estate.
-Their homes were also used as Underground Railroad safe houses to host in secret tunnels the slaves who were on their way to Canada.
-Beach's brother, Alfred Ely Beach, also founded the first school for freed slaves in Savannah, Georgia, named the Beach Institute, after the victory of General Sherman, who gave the region to Lincoln after the Civil War.
+Their homes were also used as Underground Railroad safe houses to host in secret tunnels the slaves who were on their way to Canada, in disobedience to the Fugitive Slave Law.
+Visitors of Beecher in Peekskill included his sister Harriet, abolitionist and author of "Uncle Tom's Cabin".
+Beach's brother, Alfred Ely Beach, founded the first school for freed slaves in Savannah, Georgia, named the Beach Institute, after the victory of General Sherman, who gave the region to Lincoln after the Civil War.

 Beach was also a correspondent of P.T.
 Barnum, Kan'ichi Asakawa, Edward Beecher, John Ericsson, Cyrus W. Field, Edward Everett Hale, Christopher Grant La Farge, Harriet Beecher Stowe, and Robert E. Bonner, a racehorse competitor of Commodore Vanderbilt.

-Beach died at home of a stroke on July 25, 1892.
+He died at home of a stroke on July 25, 1892.
 He was buried at Cortlandt Manor, Hillside Cemetery, New York, part of the ancestral estate of Van Cortlandt Manor of the Van Cortlandt family.